Threadstone-Wiki/Threadstone-Wiki/pages/chunk/savestate.md

 For most automatic savestate contraptions it is furthermore required that the type 2 savestate books are given 13 different names, using an anvil.
 This renaming is necessary, to make it impossible for the type 2 savestate books to stack together in a single inventory slot.
+One usually adds characters 'a', 'b', 'c', and so on to the end of the name of the type 2 savestate books to make them different.

 ## Simplest savestate contraption